NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The `coo` property facilitates controlled migration of a member zone from one catalog to another.

 A Change Of Ownership is signaled by the `coo` property in the catalog zone currently "owning" the zone.
-The name of the new catalog is in the value of a PTR record in the old catalog.
+The name of the new catalog is the value of a PTR record in the relevant coo property in the old catalog.
 For example if member "example.com." will migrate from catalog zone `$OLDCATZ` to catalog zone `$NEWCATZ`, this appears in the `$OLDCATZ` catalog zone as follows:

 ```